Gchouchou/ob-q/README.md

 If there are 2 or more input parameters, it uses the [`.Q.trpd`](https://code.kx.com/q/ref/dotq/#trpd-extend-trap) which is only included in q version 4.1 and onwards.

-## Program Header

-You can customize which q program that is used to run the code using the `:program` header.
-Give a path to the executable or use an alias.

 ## Supported :var Header Arguments Types